maziac/lagmeter/Readme.md

 There are a lot of entities that sum up to the total lag.
 Here are the most important ones:
 - **Controller lag**: The controller is normally a USB device.
 It contains a CPU to measure the button presses and then transmits the status via USB.
 (Wireless controllers add an additional lag of about 5ms.)
 - **USB lag**: This is caused by the USB polling rate.
 An USB device cannot simply send data to the host when e.g. a button is pressed.
-Instead it has to wait until it is polled from the host to sednthe button status.
+Instead it has to wait until it is polled from the host to send the button status.
 The USB polling rate is usually (default) 10ms and can be reduced down to 1ms.
 - **OS lag**: The time the operating system requires to process the USB data and pass it to the user land, i.e. the application.
 - **Application lag**: The time the application (e.g. jstest-gtk or an emulator) requires to read the input and react on it.
 This is in the range of a few frames, e.g. n*20ms.
 Triple buffering or enabling of graphics effects will increase the lag.
 - **Video encoding lag**: Creating the video signal will also introduce a little lag.
 I'm not sure, mabye this is neglectible, but in theory it is there and can also vary for the used encoding, i.e. SVGA vs HDMI.